SteDiamant/YoutubeAi_Assistant/pages/GPT_V_PCB_CLASSIFICATION.md

 # 📋 PCB Classification Project Documentation

 ## 📖 Overview
 The PCB Classification Project aims to streamline the classification process of printed circuit boards (PCBs) using the advanced capabilities of the ChatGPT-4 Vision model.
-This innovative approach addresses common challenges faced in traditional classification methods, particularly those related to the data validation loop, such as:
+This approach addresses common challenges faced in traditional classification methods, particularly those related to the data validation loop, such as:

 - 🏷️ Human error in labeling
 - ⚖️ Disagreements in labeling